jeffbrin/JACMiniCourse/notes/Class3.md

 We must scale all of our values with delta time in order for the game logic to behave the same on every computer.

 ### 60 FPS
-Every frame renders and updates every 0.0167 Seconds or 16.7ms
+Every frame updates then renders every 0.0167 Seconds or 16.7ms

 ### 30 FPS
-Every frame renders and updates every 0.0333 Seconds or 33.3ms
+Every frame updates then renders every 0.0333 Seconds or 33.3ms

 ## The First Gif is simulating the game at 30 FPS, second is 60 FPS
 ![30fps](../Assets/30fps.gif)